BastLeblanc/aws-byod-immersion-day/labs/05_transformations/README.md

 ```

+**Dynamic Frame vs Spark/ Data frames**
+One of the major abstractions in Apache Spark is the SparkSQL DataFrame, which is similar to the DataFrame construct found in R and Pandas.
+A DataFrame is similar to a table and supports functional-style (map/reduce/filter/etc.) operations and SQL operations (select, project, aggregate).

+DataFrames are powerful and widely used, but they have limitations with respect to extract, transform, and load (ETL) operations.
+Most significantly, they require a schema to be specified before any data is loaded.
+To address these limitations, AWS Glue introduces the DynamicFrame.
+A DynamicFrame is similar to a DataFrame, except that each record is self-describing, so no schema is required initially.
+Instead, AWS Glue computes a schema on-the-fly when required, and explicitly encodes schema inconsistencies using a choice (or union) type.

 We are going to use the data we transformed to parquet in previous steps.
-For that, we create a dynamic frame pointing to the database and table that our crawler inferred, then we are going to show the schema.
+For that, we create a dynamic frame pointing to the database and table that our crawler inferred, then we are going to show the schema

 If you do not remember the database/table names, just go to Databases/ Table tab in Glue and copy its names.